mlua-rs/rlua/README.md

       eliminate the lua multi macros in favor of simple tuples.

-See [this reddit discussion](http://www.reddit.com/r/rust/comments/5yujt6/) for details of the current lifetime problem with callback wrapping.  ## Examples
+See [this reddit discussion](http://www.reddit.com/r/rust/comments/5yujt6/) for details of the current lifetime problem with callback wrapping.

 ## Safety